 Author: Deborah Diesen

-Deborah Diesen has written many children’s picture books, including the New York Times-bestselling The Pout-Pout Fish.
+Deborah Diesen has written many children’s picture books, including the New York Times-bestselling The Pout-Pout Fish, and Catch A Kiss.
 She loves playing with words and rhymes and rhythms.
 She has worked as a bookseller, a bookkeeper, and a reference librarian.
 She and her family live in Michigan.